Achyuth Kumar: Career

-Kumar began acting during his time as a college-going student Tiptur, Karnataka, along with his theatre groups like Geleyarabalaga, Mungaru Hudugaru and Abhinaya Theatre Group, under the guidance of Nataraj Huliyar.
+Kumar began acting during his time as a college-going student in Tiptur, Karnataka, along with his theatre groups like Geleyarabalaga, Mungaru Hudugaru and Abhinaya Theatre Group, under the guidance of Nataraj Huliyar.
 Later, he started his training as an actor at Ninasam.
-Working in theatre during the time, he was chosen by Girish Kasaravalli to play a pivotal role in his television soap Gharvabhanga in 2000.
+Working in theatre during the time, he was chosen by Girish Kasaravalli to play a pivotal role in his television soap Gruhabhanga in 2000.
 In the soap Moodala Mane, Kumar played a supportive colleague to the daughter of the protagonist.
 In Preethi Illada Mele, he played the eldest son of a judge (played by Anant Nag).

 Kumar's career in films began in 2007 when he signed to play the father of the female lead in Moggina Manasu (2008) and gangster Oil Kumar in Aa Dinagalu (2007), both Kannada films.
 He went on to gain a reputation as a character actor and appeared in around 12 films per year.
 He also appeared in a couple of Tamil films.
 However, it was in the 2013 film Lucia, that Kumar received widespread appreciation.
 In the film, he played Shankaranna, a movie theater owner and employer of Nikhil, played by Sathish Ninasam.
 The performance won him the Filmfare Award for Best Supporting Actor.